 - you don’t have to finish in the city you started, but the booking system will calculate the distance back to the origin in determining whether you’re within the 35,000 mile limit

 - airlines release award seats at different times.
-Here’s how many days in advance you should start looking:
+Here’s how many days in advance you can start looking:

 - Qantas – 353 days, restricted to gold members and higher on some long-haul routes (in which case, everyone else gets access 308 days out)

 - Cathay Pacific – 360 days

 - British Airways – 354 days

 - Qatar Airways – 361 days